- This guide applies to all types of lifting belts like Weightlifting Belts, Powerlifting Belts, Lever Belts or Velcro Lifting Belts.

 With a loose belt, your bracing power is only slightly more than without the belt.
 But now you’re lifting more weight than normal.
 Any lifter can potentially hurt their lower back in this scenario.

-How to Know if Your Belt is Too Tight?
+Is Your Belt Too Tight?

 Lifters think that a tighter belt means more bracing power.
-Although this statement is somewhat true, tightness follows the law of diminishing returns.
+Although this statement is somewhat true, lifting belt tightness follows the law of diminishing returns.
 That is, as you get tighter and tighter, the disadvantages outweigh the benefits.

-These lifters also experience a decrease in range of motion.
+These lifters also experience a decrease in their range of motion.
 You’re not as mobile or flexible with a restricting lifting belt.
 Improper range of motion can lead to severe injuries and muscle imbalances.

 So we know if your lifting belt is too tight or too loose, but what is the ideal tightness?